lluisgerard/cocoapods-issue-mac-target/README.md

-This is just a project to replicate an issue I encountered on a real one I cannot share.
+This is just a project to replicate an issue I encountered on a real one I cannot share, so I replicated the same structure:
+- iOS App
+- iOS Share Extension
+- iOS Action Extension
+- Mac App

-CocoaPods seems to mess it when I add these lines:
+CocoaPods seems to mess it when I add these lines in 'Podfile':
 ```
 ################################
 # MAC APP